priyamac/PyBer_Analysis/README.md

 Though rural cities show the smallest number of rides, and have the smallest total fares compared to suburban and urban cities, the average fare per ride is the highest, at $34.62.
 Additionally, rural drivers have the highest average fare compared to their suburban and urban counterparts, at $55.49.

+### Line Chart

+In addition to creating a data frame, a line chart can be made to visualise fare data over time.

 <br />
 <p align="center">
 <img src="Resources/pyber_line_chart.png" width="1000">